ToshioCP/Gtk4-tutorial/gfm/sec17.md

 GMenuItem has attributes.
 One of the attributes is label.
-For example, there is a menu item which has "Edit" label in the first diagram in this section.
+For example, there is a menu item which has "Edit" label in the first diagram.
 "Cut", "Copy", "Paste" and "Select All" are also the labels of the menu items.
 Other attributes will be explained later.